-In CBO’s projections, spending for Social Security increases relative to GDP over the next 75 years, and the gap between outlays and revenues widens.
-If combined, the program’s trust funds would be exhausted in fiscal year 2033.
+In CBO’s projections, spending for Social Security rises relative to GDP over the next 75 years, and the gap between outlays and revenues widens.
+If combined, the balances in the program’s trust funds would be exhausted in fiscal year 2034.

 CBO issues a volume describing 17 policy options that would each reduce the federal budget deficit by more than $300 billion over the next 10 years or, in the case of Social Security options, have a comparably large effect in later decades.